Sunak and Javid quit Cabinet over PM's apology – Daily Business

 Their decisions, which came with minutes of each other, followed another grovelling apology from the Prime Minister, this time over his appointment of shamed MP Chris Pincher.

+Saqib Bhatti has quit as a PPS in the Department of Health and Social Care, following his boss out of office.

+The pound hit a fresh low after the announcements.
+The currency was down 1.5%, sinking to $1.1923.

-In his resignation letter, Mr Sunak told the PM that ‘we cannot continue like this’.
+In his resignation letter, Mr Sunak told the PM that “we cannot continue like this”.

 He added: “The public rightly expect Government to be conducted properly, competently and seriously.